Change Brexit deal to stop critical blow to UK car industry, Vauxhall warns

 Brexit deal must be changed to stop critical blow to UK car industry, Vauxhall urges Sunak

-Vauxhall bosses demand changes in Brexit rules for imports of electric cars to avoid putting UK at ‘major competitive disadvantage’
+Vauxhall bosses warn the UK will be put at a ‘major competitive disadvantage’ without changes to Brexit import rules

-One of the world’s largest carmakers has said it will be unable to keep their commitment to make electric vehicles in the UK without changes to the Brexit deal.
+One of the world’s biggest carmakers warned it will not make electric vehicles in the UK without changes to the Brexit deal.

-Stellantis – the parent company of Vauxhall, Citroen, Peugeot and Fiat – which employs more than 5,000 people in the UK – told a Commons inquiry into supply of batteries for EV manufacture that their UK investments were in the balance due to the terms of the trade deal.
+Stellantis – the parent company of Vauxhall, Citroen, Peugeot and Fiat – which employs more than 5,000 people in the UK – told a Commons inquiry into supply of batteries for EV manufacture that their UK investments were in the balance because of the trade deal.

+The warning from the world’s fourth biggest car firm came as an economist warned there is an “existential threat to the UK’s car industry”.
+And Labour leader Sir Keir Starmer joined calls for the UK’s post-Brexit trade deal with the EU to be “improved”.

-The world’s fourth biggest car maker committed to making electric vehicles at its Ellesmere Port and Luton plants two years ago.
+Stellantis committed to making electric vehicles at its Ellesmere Port and Luton plants two years ago.

-But in a submission to the inquiry, the company said the Brexit deal was a “threat to our export business and the sustainability of our UK manufacturing operations”.
+But in a submission to the inquiry, Stellantis said the Brexit deal was a “threat to our export business and the sustainability of our UK manufacturing operations”.

-It called on the government to reach agreement with the EU to maintain existing rules until 2027, rather than next year’s planned changes which state 45% of an electric car’s value should originate in the UK or EU to qualify for trade without tariffs.
+It called on the government to agree with the EU to keep existing rules until 2027, scrapping next year’s planned changes which state 45% of an electric car’s value should originate in the UK or EU to qualify for trade without tariffs.

-Stellantis said the rise in the cost of raw materials during the pandemic and energy crisis meant it was “unable to meet these rules of origin”.
+Stellantis said the rising cost of raw materials during the pandemic and energy crisis meant it was “unable to meet these rules of origin”.

 It said the upcoming rules would see 10% tariffs on trade with the EU and make domestic production and exports uncompetitive with Japan and South Korea.